CSC207-2023Y-UofT/ai-playground/README.md

 ## Software Specification

-The user is presented with an interactive UI where they can choose various aspects of a handcrafted Neural Network:

-1. Dataset: Randomly generated datasets on-click, possibilities include Circular, Cluster, Quadrant, and Spiral datasets.
+The AI Playground offers the following features for users to interact with:

+### 1. Choose Dataset

+Users can select from various randomly generated datasets, such as Circular, Cluster, Quadrant, and Spiral datasets.
+Each dataset represents different clustering patterns that can be used to observe the decision boundary produced by the neural network.

+### 2. Set Training-to-Testing Ratio

-2. Ratio of Training to Testing Data: Helps the user understand the balance between the amount of training and data, useful to understand concepts such as overfitting.
+The user can control the ratio of training to testing data.
+This feature helps users understand the trade-off between the amount of training data and testing data and the concept of overfitting.

-3. Noise: Choosing a value between 0 and 50 adds 0 to 500 random points onto the dataset.
+### 3. Add Noise

+Users can introduce noise to the dataset by choosing a noise level between 0 and 50.
+This feature allows users to see how noise affects the decision boundary and the robustness of the neural network.

+### 4. Set Batch Size

-4. Batch Size: Allows choosing the number of samples to be propagated through the network, useful in understanding the trade-off between batch size and the number of iterations.
+The batch size can be adjusted, allowing users to explore the impact of batch size on the number of samples propagated through the network during training.
+This provides insights into the trade-offs between batch size and the number of iterations.

-5. Learning Rate: Provides various choices for the learning rate.
+### 5. Set Learning Rate

+The learning rate can be customized, offering various choices for users.
+Adjusting the learning rate helps users observe how it affects the training process and convergence speed.

+### 6. Choose Activation Function

-6. Activation Function: Choose the activation function for the neural network.
+Users can choose the activation function for the neural network.
+Different activation functions have distinct effects on the network's performance and learning behavior.

-7. Regularization: Choose whether to apply regularization to the neural network.
-8. Regularization Rate: Choose the rate for regularization if applied.
+### 7. Enable Regularization

+Regularization can be turned on or off.
+Users can observe how regularization affects the model's performance and prevents overfitting.

+### 8. Set Regularization Rate

+If regularization is enabled, users can set the rate for regularization.
+This parameter controls the strength of the regularization effect on the neural network.

+### 9. Choose Features

-9. Features: Choose from a range of features or properties to be used as the first layer of the neural network.
+The AI Playground offers a selection of features or properties to be used as the first layer of the neural network.
+Users can experiment with different features to observe their impact on the model's performance.

-10. Number of Nodes and Layers: Choose the number of layers and the number of nodes in each layer.
+### 10. Set Number of Layers and Nodes

+Users can specify the number of layers and the number of nodes in each layer.
+This feature allows users to design custom neural network architectures and understand how the network's structure affects its capabilities.

-The user is also presented with start, stop, and resume buttons to facilitate their use of the program.
-The output decision boundary is graphed onto the dataset after each Epoch.
-The user can see various training metrics such as Epoch number, Testing loss and Training loss to gauge a deeper understanding of the neural network.
+### 11. Start, Stop, and Resume Training

+The software provides buttons to start, stop, and resume the training process.
+This allows users to control the training procedure and observe the decision boundary at different stages of training.

+### 12. Visualize Decision Boundary

+After each training epoch, the decision boundary is graphed onto the dataset.
+Users can see the evolving decision boundary and understand how the neural network learns to classify data points.

+### 13. Training Metrics

+The AI Playground displays various training metrics, including Epoch number, Testing loss, and Training loss.
+These metrics provide users with insights into the neural network's performance during training.

+By offering these interactive features and visualizations, the AI Playground aims to make neural networks more accessible and understandable for users.
+Users can experiment with different configurations and datasets to gain a deeper understanding of how neural networks work and how to optimize their performance for specific tasks.
+The software provides a valuable educational tool for students, researchers, and enthusiasts interested in machine learning and neural networks.

 ### Clean Architecture
 WIP